Paolss666/Table-PDF-GENERATOR/README.md

 ### Back page injection

-- **Table number** is drawn centered at ~35% from the top.
-Font size scales down automatically for long strings (> 9 characters) to always fit within 80% of the image width.
+- **Table number** — centered at ~35% from top.
+Font auto-scales for strings longer than 9 characters to always fit within 80% of the image width.
-- **QR code** is drawn centered at ~55% from the top with a transparent background, so it blends with the SVG design.
+- **QR code** — centered at ~55% from top with transparent background, blends with the SVG design.